 Note: If you are short on time and are not worried about the sauce being thinner or having to use cornflour to thicken it, you can skip the part where you prepare the sauce in a pan and put all the ingredients straight in the slow cooker.

 Do still brown off the meat if you can.
-Flavours will be better if you follow the instructions above.
+Flavours will be better if you follow the full instructions above as shown.

 How to thicken the sauce (alternative method)